sando38/docker-ejabberd-multiarch/README.md

 ### SSL/TLS settings

-TLS certificates if not recieved by internal ACME client need to be mounted in to the following directory as `*.pem` files:
+TLS certificates if not recieved by the internal ACME client need to be mounted into the following directory as `*.pem` files:

 `-v /path/to/certfiles:/opt/ejabberd/tls`